jagaapple/next-secure-headers/README.md

 |---|---
 | `"deny"` | https://developer.mozilla.org/docs/Web/HTTP/Headers/X-Frame-Options

-This is to set "X-Frame-Options" header and it's to prevent clickjacking attacks. `"deny"` is highly recommended if you doesn't use frame elements such as `iframe` .
+This is to set "X-Frame-Options" header and it's to prevent clickjacking attacks. `"deny"` is highly recommended if you don't use frame elements such as `iframe` .

 ### `noopen`